mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]);
 ```

-Here, we begin with the $match stage, ensuring we have an imdb.rating value by specifying that it must be greater than 0, and filtering documents based on year and runtime.

-Then we unwind the genres array, creating a new document for each entry in the original array.

-Then we'll group on the year, and the now single genre values field, and use the average expression to calculate the average_rating from imdb.rating.

-Finally, we sort, first on the year descending, and then the average_rating descending.
+Here, we begin with the *$match* stage, ensuring we have an *imdb.rating* value by specifying that it must be *greater than 0*, and filtering documents based on *year and runtime*.
+Then we *unwind the genres array*, creating a new document for each entry in the *original array*.
+Then we'll *group on the year*, and the now *single genre values field*, and use the *average expression* to calculate the *average_rating from imdb.rating*.
+Finally, we *sort*, first on the *year descending*, and then the *average_rating descending*.
 Let's test it out.

 It's close, but not quite there yet.